Separating Signal From Noise on WallStreetBets [Niche Website]

 Starting With A Script

-When starting a project like this I normally start with a node.js or deno script.
+When starting a project like this I normally start with a node.js script.
 This eventually morphs into the backend engine for the website but to start off it’s just a test script to see if it’s possible.

 The code for the back end is here: